saadmaan/AR-Basics/README.md

-This s a basic Project where ARCore is used for surface mapping and then putting objects onto that surface.
+This s a basic Unity 3D Project where ARCore is used for surface detection and mapping and then putting objects onto that surface.

 To get a foundational understanding and overview of the AR trends and technology, I completed a course on Coursera named: